 The Ph.D. committee must consist of at least four individuals.
-The committee is chaired by the student's research advisor and must include at least one additional faculty member from the Department that represents the major field of interest.
+The committee is chaired by the student's research advisor, who is a voting faculty member in the Department, and must include at least one additional faculty member from the Department.
 Moreover, the committee must have an external examiner from a different academic unit or from outside the University.
-The selection of prospective members of the Doctoral Committee is discussed by the student and his advisor, who should strive for agreement on the Committee membership.
+The selection of prospective members of the Doctoral Committee is discussed by the student and their advisor, who should strive for agreement on the Committee membership.
 Changes in the composition of the committee to reflect the student's interests may be made following the same procedure.